 Topstitching can be kinda tricky to perfect, especially since the stitching is so visible.
 So this is definitely an area where it is easy to become a bit obsessive.
 But there are actually quite a few tricks to master this technique and once you apply these, there is really no reason why your topstitching won’t look beautiful (unless your machine is kinda lousy or needs service, more about that below).
 So let’s get to it!

-Often you will topstitch close to a seam or a edge.
+Often you will topstitch close to a seam or an edge.
 This is where a presser foot with a center/edge guide comes in handy.
-I think most brands has a version of this presser foot.
-Bernina has two actually, and the one I have also works a blind hem stitch foot.
+I think most brands have a version of this presser foot.
+Bernina has two actually, the one I have also work as a blind hem stitch foot.

-My favorite needles are the Schmetz Topstitching needles, that comes in several sizes.
-They have an extra large eye and goes through thick seams so nicely.
+My favourite needles are the Schmetz Topstitching needles, that comes in several sizes.
+They have an extra-large eye and goes through thick seams so nicely.
 The Jeans/Denim needle from the same brand is really good too for topstitching on thick fabrics and layers (Amazon affiliate links) .

 On my Bernina, increasing the needle tension creates a more balanced stitch.
 But I’m sure the result might vary, but since the thread is much thicker, on many machines you will need to alter the tension at least slightly.

 Noticed that sometimes the machine pulls the needle thread to the reverse side in the beginning, creating a knotted mess?
 If this is a problem, start the seam on some fabric scraps, then insert your fabric and continue.
-You can of course back stitch in the beginning to keep the thread from unraveling.
+You can of course backstitch, in the beginning, to keep the thread from unravelling.
 I’ve found this method to be very effective.
 Also make sure that the needle thread is pulled back when you start to sew, as this will also prevent it from getting caught in the bobbin thread.

 So those are my best tips on achieving great topstitching.
-What are your favorite tricks and methods?
+What are your favourite tricks and methods?